If you’re like me, you’ve probably got stubborn stains on your concrete floor that you can’t get rid of.

 - Oil Eater Cleaner & Degreaser (Winner)

 - Simple Green OxySolve

-Oil Eater performed MUCH better than I was expecting it to, especially since it’s one of the least expensive cleaners on this list.
+Oil Eater was designed to remove grease stains and rust stains that are common in garages.
+It performed MUCH better than I was expecting it to, considering it’s one of the least expensive cleaners on this list.

-You can start to see the Oil Eater working almost immediately.
-After a little scrubbing, it was able to get rid of almost all of the stains.
+You can start to see the Oil Eater working almost immediately, and after a bit of scrubbing, it was able to get rid of nearly all of the stains.

-Other that, almost all of the other stains pulled up extremely well.
+Besides that, almost all the other stains pulled up exceptionally well.

-Not only did the newer stains lift up, but almost all of the older, caked on stains did as well.
+Not only did the newer stains lift up, but almost all of the older, caked-on stains did too.

 The picture here doesn’t show it as well as it could, but the color of the epoxy paint is much brighter than the surrounding area.

 It’s almost like the floor got a new lease on life!